footprintanalytics/awesome-web3/analysis_techniques/address_analysis.md

 - `standard`: Represents the standard or protocol followed by the NFT collection (e.g., ERC-721, ERC-1155, etc.).
 - `updated_at`: Represents the timestamp indicating when the NFT balance record was last updated.

-To retrieve the information related to the NFT holdings of a specific wallet address '0x176F3DAb24a159341c0509bB36B833E7fdd0a132' (converted to lowercase) on the {{chain}} blockchain, you can use the following SQL example:
+To retrieve the information related to the NFT holdings of a specific wallet address '0x176F3DAb24a159341c0509bB36B833E7fdd0a132' (converted to lowercase) on the ethereum blockchain, you can use the following SQL example:

 ```sql
 SELECT